hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Omit type information

-_Guideline._ don’t use prefixes or suffixes that encode the data type
+_Guideline._ Don’t use prefixes or suffixes that encode the data type

 _Refactoring._ remove words that duplicate the data type